-Sometimes, at-home remedies don’t cut it, and seeking medical attention is the best bet.
+Sometimes, at-home remedies don’t cut it.
+If you’re noticing that your sunburn isn’t healing or feeling any better, don’t avoid the issue.
+In some cases, seeking medical attention is the best bet.

 “Call your doctor if you have blisters over a large area, you’re in a lot of pain or you’ve developed a fever, chills, dizziness or confusion,” says Dr. Piliang.

 Next time you’re headed outside, make sure you take these preventive measures.
 Trust us, your skin will thank you if you take a couple of minutes to be extra careful.

 Here’s what you can do to prevent a sunburn when you’re out and about this summer:

 - Find (or create) shade.
 The next time you’re caught without sunscreen on a sunny day, turn to the environment for help.
 “Find shade,” Dr. Piliang advises.
 “That can really help.”
 Whether it’s finding a tree to sit under or a picnic pavilion at the park, it’s best to stay out of the sun’s direct rays.
 Plus, it wouldn’t hurt to bring a beach umbrella to your next beach trip.